-I’ve been a database developer (along with other skills) for most of my professional career.
+I’ve been a database developer (among other skills) for most of my professional career.
 My first real code was an automated data update tool in Lotus 1-2-3 for a distributed phone directory database.
 I went on to cut my developer baby teeth in FoxPro, then grew up using Microsoft SQL.
 When I think about a new application, I think about the database early, if not actually first.
 So I have some biases…

 I’ve used Code First principals when learning Ruby with a MongoDB database on the project, but I was too wrapped up in the newness to think about the impacts.
 Now I’m working through a course on MVC in ASP.Net, using Visual Studio and MS SQL, so I’m on familiar ground.
 And although the instructor gave reasoned arguments for why Code First is a good practice in his experience, as a database guy my first impression is that there are some smells.